OpenDSA/OpenDSAX/Doc/source/Devstack.rst

 --------------------
 When things go wrong
 --------------------
-If you couldn't download the virtual box or the provisioing step did't finish or anything went wrong you can delete the VM and start from the begining.
+If you couldn't download the virtual box or the provisioning step didn't finish or anything went wrong you can delete the VM and start from the beginning.

 #.
 Linux: ::